sarthak-shivgan/ABDM-wrapper/README.md

 - Start Mongodb server and make sure that the port and database name matches with those provided in application.properties
 - Provide your credentials(clientId and clientSecret in application.properties)

-## Sample HIP Client
+## Sample Wrapper Client
-Click [here](hipsampleclient/README.md) to get details on how to run sample HIP client.
+Click [here](wrapperclient/README.md) to get details on how to run sample Wrapper client.

 ## Spotless
 To apply spotless plugin run ```gradle spotlessApply```